Garryhinch ambush: Aftermath

-The incident triggered a political crisis between the executive and the Irish president Cearbhall Ó Dálaigh, prompted by his earlier referring of the Emergency Powers bill to the Supreme Court.
-The Minister of Defense Paddy Donegan called him a "thundering disgrace". Ó Dálaigh resigned on 22 October "to protect the dignity and independence of the presidency as an institution".
+The incident triggered a political crisis between the executive and President Cearbhall Ó Dálaigh, prompted by his earlier referring of the Emergency Powers bill to the Supreme Court.
+The Minister for Defense at the time, Paddy Donegan, called His Excellency a "thundering disgrace".
+President Ó Dálaigh resigned on 22 October "to protect the dignity and independence of the presidency as an institution".

-The remains of Clerkin's body were buried at Latlurcan Cemetery in his hometown of Monaghan.
+The remains of Garda Michael Augustine Clerkin's body were buried at Latlurcan Cemetery in his hometown of Monaghan in the north of County Monaghan.

 Although there were a number of arrests by the Garda in an intensive search across the Laois-Offaly district for the perpetrators of the ambush, which resulted in a signed confession from a prime suspect, no one has ever been convicted or brought to trial for it.

-A memorial mass for Clerkin on the 40th anniversary of the attack was held in Portarlington on 16 October 2016.
+A memorial Mass for Clerkin on the 40th anniversary of the attack was held in Portarlington on 16 October 2016.

-Michael Clerkin was awarded the Garda's Scott Medal posthumously on 8 December 2017 in a ceremony at the Garda Training College at Templemore.
+Michael Clerkin was awarded the Garda's Scott Medal posthumously on 8 December 2017 in a ceremony at the Garda Síochána College at McCan Barracks in Templemore, County Tipperary.
 A memorial plaque was erected to his memory in his home town of Monaghan in June 2018.